georgenicoll/scalajs-tone/README.md

 Very, very early stages.
 I am using the project to:
 1. Work out how to wrap a JavaScript library using scalajs
 2. and eventally, see what we can do 'in-browser' with audio

+For the time being the project must be built and published locally to be referenced i.e. run:

+> sbt publishLocal